 Our First Tips for Affiliate or Network Marketing on Social Media

 Our first tip for how to market your business on social media is: pick a social media platform that works for you.
-Don’t pick Instagram if you know nothing about it.
-We use Twitter and Facebook, and have a presence on Instagram.
+For instance, don’t pick Instagram if you know nothing about it.
+We use Twitter and Facebook, and have a strong presence on Instagram.
+We have learned a lot about LinkedIn as well.

 Step 1: Update with Your Facebook Profile